Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2020-09-14-Jekyll-to-Gatsby.md

 }
 ```

-With this configuration, images can be embedded inline using the familiar markdown format:
+With this configuration, I was able to embed images inline using the familiar markdown format:

 ```
 ![Architecture](../images/NN.jpg)